 Features: Advanced route planning, elevation profiles, turn-by-turn voice navigation, and public/shared routes from the cycling community.

 Ride with GPS has risen up the ranks to become a favoured go-to platform for road cyclists and event organizers thanks to its ultra-detailed route planning tools.
-With rich elevation data, heatmaps showing popular local routes, and voice navigation, it’s a strong all-rounder to make the most of existing routes.
+With rich elevation data, heatmaps showing popular local routes and voice navigation, it’s a strong all-rounder to make the most of existing routes.
 Event features let riders plan and share routes with groups, making it super-popular among clubs and race organizers.

 Pros: